funktor/funktor.github.io/_posts/2025-07-27-parallelizing-non-parallelizable-algorithms-gpu.markdown

 ```
 <br/><br/>
 A common way to synchronize all threads across all blocks is to use a `while () {}` loop like the one shown above.
 Using a global variable `counter`, each threads takes turn to update its value and when all thread updates the value only then the current thread is able to break out of the while loop.
 A common danger in the above code is when number of SMs are smaller than the number of blocks in which case we might see a deadlock happening.<br/><br/>
+Synchronizing all threads across all blocks penalize performance heavily.
+An alternative way to implement the Kogge-Stone algorithm is to run the Kogge-Stone algorithm per block first.
+After this all blocks would have computed its own prefix sums.
+Except for the 1st block all other blocks will have only partial prefix sums.
+Using a global array S of length equal to the number of blocks, each index i in S stores the value of the prefix sum from the last index from each block.
+Then each